Chapter last reviewed and updated in May 2012.

 Ensure complete case information is entered into EpiSurv.

-If there is any suspicion that the disease was acquired locally, contact the Ministry of Health Communicable Diseases Team.
+If there is any suspicion that the disease was acquired locally, contact 0800GETMOH - CD option.
 The Ministry of Health with liaise with the Ministry for Primary Industries regarding biosecurity issues.